 | 12–24 hours | Strong actives, exfoliation, and steam | Barrier is not ready for “strong.” | Gentle cleanser, basic hydration |

-Fort Lauderdale reality: a “quick” beach walk can turn into sun, sweat, and salt air.
-That is how results get ruined.
+Fort Lauderdale reality: a quick beach walk can easily turn into sun, sweat, and salt air.
+That is one of the fastest ways for fresh skin to get irritated.

 Sun Exposure, Redness, and Why It Happens Fast

-After dermaplaning, it is important to avoid sun exposure, as your skin can be more reactive and burn faster than usual.
-This is not the time to test your luck.
-If you go outside, protect your skin.
-Use sunscreen, wear a hat, and stay in shade when you can.
-Reapply sunscreen if you are outdoors for longer than a short errand.
-The sun is one of the fastest ways to trigger irritation and uneven tone, especially in South Florida.
+After dermaplaning, I recommend you avoid sun exposure as much as possible, because your skin can be more reactive than usual.
+If you need to be outside, protect your skin with sunscreen, a hat, and shade when you can.
+Reapply sunscreen if you are outdoors longer than a short errand.
+In South Florida, the sun is one of the fastest triggers for redness and uneven tone after treatment.

-Use this chart to know what to skip and when.
+Use this chart to see what to skip and when.

 | Activity | First 24 hours | 48 hours | 72 hours and after | Fort Lauderdale Risk |